Position Title: Head Custodian - Engineer - Licensed

 Work Schedule/FLSA Status: 261 Duty Days/ Non- Exempt

 Salary Schedule: This is a full-time negotiated position.
-Sal plan: 33 N; based on negotiated agreement.
+Sal plan: 33 P; based on negotiated agreement.

-Position Purpose: The Head Custodian - Engineer - Licensed and Shift Engineer positions will be responsible for the general care and upkeep of the building(s), grounds and equipment in support of school programs assuring facility and grounds are well maintained and safe.
-The HC-E - Licensed and Shift Engineer will provide guidance and direction as approved by the building administrator and/or Supervisor of Operations; work along side custodial employees for maximum productivity; assist in establishing a productive work environment; consistently complete routine tasks, follow safety procedures, correctly diagnose and address problems in a timely manner while anticipating supply and equipment needs.
+Position Purpose: The Head Custodian - Engineer - Licensed position will be responsible for the general care and upkeep of the building(s), grounds and equipment in support of school programs assuring facility and grounds are well maintained and safe.
+The HC-E - Licensed will provide guidance and direction as approved by the building administrator and/or Supervisor of Operations; work along side custodial employees for maximum productivity; assist in establishing a productive work environment; consistently complete routine tasks, follow safety procedures, correctly diagnose and address problems in a timely manner while anticipating supply and equipment needs.

 Qualifications & Competencies: